The latest dollar total also reflects a 32.4% acceleration compared to $450.8 billion over the 5-year period starting in 2018.

 - Nickel: $4.7 billion (Up by 41%)

 Canada has highly positive net exports in the international trade of crude oil, petroleum gas, coal and electricity.
 The positive cashflows indicate Canada’s strong competitive advantages under the mineral fuels-related category.

 Below are exports from Canada that are negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Canada’s goods trail Canadian importer spending on foreign products.

-Canada has highly negative net exports and therefore deep international trade deficits for products including computers spanning myriad types and sizes.
+Canada has highly negative net exports and therefore deep international trade deficits for machinery products including computers spanning myriad types and sizes for business and personal purposes.
 Red ink under the machinery including computer category also encompasses bulldozers and similar heavy construction equipment.

 These cashflow deficiencies clearly indicate Canada’s competitive disadvantages in the international machinery market including computer-related goods, but also represent key opportunities for Canada to improve its position in the global economy through targeted innovations.